-To perform capture, restore, unmount delete, and Application Aware Mounts you must enter the credentials of a Microsoft Windows user who has sufficient privileges in the SQL environment.
+To perform capture, restore, unmount delete, and Virtual Application Mounts, the Actifio Connector must be installed with the credentials of a Microsoft Windows user who has sufficient privileges in the SQL environment.
 The Windows user must be assigned a specific role or roles.
 The Microsoft Windows user can be a newly created or existing user.